 The purpose of the Career Development Center is to promote and stimulate the career development processes of AUM students and interested alumni.
-It is a clearinghouse of information for those interested in career planning, placement, and cooperative education.
+It is a clearinghouse of information for those interested in career planning, placement, cooperative education, and internships.

 Career Planning and Placement